Scapegoats: Badgers and Bovine TB

 Increasingly, the Republic of Ireland’s (ROI) bTB policy is being held up as a beacon of good practice by pro-‘cull’ politicians and farmers in England.

 Whilst it is certainly true that incidences of bTB have reduced in ROI (at least on paper), questions have been raised about the validity and accuracy of those figures.
 Accusations have also arisen regarding farmer and vet fraud (leading to marked increase to cases of bTB in 1998).
 A former practising vet in Donegal has questioned official figures.
 He suggests that there has been a potential cover-up to hide widespread perturbation in Ireland (115).
-Which, if true, would make Owen Paterson and the English NFU’s trumpeting about the ROI’s figures even more ludicrous.
+Which, if true, would make the UK Government and the English NFU’s trumpeting about the ROI’s figures even more ludicrous.

 Research has also shown that badgers in England and the ROI are different in a number of ways, both in behaviour (most significantly their movement) and diet.
 It is also worth noting that in ROI every herd is required to undergo a once yearly bTB test, but in England the frequency varies from one to four years.